-Q: Beyond the community contributions, how does our role in the Cloud Foundry community enhance the CenturyLink Cloud platform?
+Q: Beyond the community contributions, how does our role in the Cloud Foundry community enhance the Hybrid IT Delivery Platform?

-Sterling: We’re preparing to release some new capabilities on CenturyLink Cloud, including the addition of the latest version of AppFog, our public cloud-native application platform based on Cloud Foundry.
+Sterling: We’re preparing to release some new capabilities on CenturyLink Cloud.
 We’re excited to build on past efforts to create a more “unified platform” approach – offering different flavors of agile infrastructure in a single management interface.
 We’re also building a new marketplace capability that will offer developers access to our ecosystem of add-on services for their apps.